Mariners tag Sale and rout defending champion Red Sox 12-4

 Beckham did the most damage, hitting a solo homer in the second and following up in the third with a two-run shot to center field.
 The infielder was hitless in 15 career at-bats with nine strikeouts against Sale before hitting his second and third home runs of the season.

+"I know the past history.
+I don't care about that," Beckham said.
+"He still has to come out and throw the ball.
+I respect him — he's a really good pitcher.
+I wanted to see something up in the zone I could handle. ...
+He normally gets me with the fastball up.
+I was looking for the one up and I got a good pitch to hit."

 Edwin Encarnacion added a solo shot off Sale as part of a four-run third inning.
-Ryon Healy and Domingo Santana both homered off Boston's bullpen as Seattle finished with five long balls.
+Ryon Healy and Santana both homered against Boston's bullpen as Seattle finished with five long balls.

 Santana has nine RBIs in three games, the most in team history after the first three games of a season.
 He had 20 RBIs in 85 games last year with Milwaukee.